caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *bool*, *optional*, *default = False*

-    Execute segment freq_to_vel.
+    Enable the 'freq_to_vel' segment.

   **reverse**

     *bool*, *optional*, *default = False*

-    Perform the inverse transformation and change the cube 3rd axis from radio velocity to frequency.
+    Perform the inverse transformation and change the cube's 3rd axis from radio velocity to frequency.